Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 ## <a id="configure-and-validate-rdma"></a>4.
 Configure and Validate RDMA
 ------------------------
 **Notes**
-This part is vendor specific, it might NOT applied to your environment, please check your switch, NIC mannuals accordingly.
+This part is vendor specific, it might NOT apply to your environment, please check your switch, NIC manuals accordingly.

 ### 4.1 Configure and test iWARP RDMA
 ---------------------------------